500px/px-service-client/README.md

 `multi.do(request_or_future,retries)` queues the request into `hydra`.
 It always returns a `RetriableResponseFuture`.
 A  [`Typhoeus::Request`](https://github.com/typhoeus/typhoeus) will be converted into a `RetriableResponseFuture ` in this call.

-Finally, `multi.run` starts `hydra` to execute the reqeusts in parallel.
+Finally, `multi.run` starts `hydra` to execute the requests in parallel.
+The request is made as soon as the multiplexer is started.
+You get the results of the request by evaluating the value of the `RetriableResponseFuture`.

 #### Px::Service::Client::Caching